imprint

 Value: 1

-Purpose: This cookie registers your unique ID on mobile devices to track GPS location.
+Purpose: This cookie registers your unique ID on mobile devices to track the GPS location.

 Expiry date: after 30 minutes